Kavian77/Clue/README.md

 ### 🌐 Offline Support

-PIQ Core includes built-in offline support, queuing events when users are offline and automatically syncing them upon reconnection.
+Clue Core includes built-in offline support, queuing events when users are offline and automatically syncing them upon reconnection.
 This feature is essential for applications with users on unstable networks, ensuring no data loss during offline periods.

 ### 📦 Smart Batching

-With smart batching, PIQ Core efficiently groups events to reduce the number of network requests, minimizing the impact on bandwidth and enhancing performance.
+With smart batching, Clue Core efficiently groups events to reduce the number of network requests, minimizing the impact on bandwidth and enhancing performance.
 Batching parameters like `syncingInterval` and `maxBatchSizeInKB` can be configured to adjust the frequency and size of batches, striking a balance between real-time data and network load.

 ### 🔧 Middleware Support

-PIQ Core enables you to add custom middleware functions that can transform, enrich, or validate events before they are sent.
+Clue Core enables you to add custom middleware functions that can transform, enrich, or validate events before they are sent.
 Middleware functions can be used to:

 - Append additional context (e.g., environment, viewport size)
 - Filter out sensitive data